 BillBuddy customer reviews

-BillBuddy* has a rating of 4.7 out of 5.0 stars on Trustpilot based on over 600 reviews.
-This gives it a rating of excellent.
-The majority, 89%, ranked the tool as excellent, citing its services and savings made.
+BillBuddy* has a rating of 4.8 out of 5.0 stars on Trustpilot based on over 1,600 reviews.
+This gives it a rating of 'Excellent'.
+The majority, 89%, ranked the tool as excellent, citing great customer service and savings made.
 Less than 4% rate it as poor or bad.
 Issues raised include the customer service of providers that are recommended and specific glitches that customers have suffered such as postcodes not being recognised or switches failing.
-It also has a rating of 4.90 out of 5.0 on Reviews.co.uk based on feedback from over 700 customers.

 Alternatives to BillBuddy